 - Have required or been recommended to have hernia mesh removal and repair

-Each case of hernia mesh injury is unique and there are no guarantees but you should seek evaluation by legal experts.
+Each case of hernia mesh injury is unique and must be evaluated separately.